‘50 crore people to be covered under the Ayushman Bharat and Pradhan MantriRashtriyaSurakshaYojana’- Shri Ashwini Kumar Choubey, Minister of State for Health and Family Welfare, GOI

 Touching upon the importance of communicating effectively with the patients

-Dr. Sunil Saksena Raj, Project director, Affordable Health Technology Division,spoke about how technology is fast shaping the field of medicine today.
-Among other things, he spoke about the use of AI, 3D bio printing and wearable devices such as smart watches and fitness bands that collect valuable data.

-Commenting on future technologies Dr. Mamta Jain, Managing Director Medwiz Healthcare Communications Pvt.
-Ltd. said, “We are at the cusp of great technological innovations which are going spearhead the healthcare needs of the future.
+Commenting on future technologies Dr. Mamta Jain, Managing Director Medwiz Healthcare Communications was of the opinion that, “We are at the cusp of great technological innovations which are going spearhead the healthcare needs of the future.
 Be it diagnostics or organ replacements, technology will play a big role going ahead.
-Technological innovations are going to minimize the costing of medical services, making it more inclusive, accessible and impactful.”
-She also added, “The Economic Times Doctor’s Day Summit is the start of a dialogue between the industry and its various stakeholders and in the next few years it would grow into a very powerful voice in the sphere of healthcare, and expectedly a game changer”.
+Technological innovations are going to minimize the cost of medical services, making it more inclusive, accessible and impactful.The Economic Times Doctor’s Day Summit is the start of a dialogue between the industry and its various stakeholders and in the next few years it would grow into a very powerful voice in the sphere of healthcare, and expectedly a game changer”.

 The evening wrapped up with a lively panel discussion in which doctors discussed everything from growing mistrust among patients, doctor-patient relationship and the way forward to deal with the future challenges in the medical field.